gdepeute/dae.notes/cust.axa.md

   - Historical data on Paris flooding
   - Air Quality - what about Purple Air
   - In DA can see the nuclear power plants, but not in DAE, check with Cassie
 - Undersea cables also in DA but not in DAE
+- Mitigation measures, how and waht to do when hazard X happens
+  - Suggestions for folks how to mitigate the disasters
+- Remove Guillaume